akka/akka-projection/docs/src/main/paradox/slick.md

-# Offset in relational DB with Slick
+# Offset in a relational DB with Slick

-The @apidoc[SlickProjection] has support for storing the offset in a relational database with [Slick](http://scala-slick.org) (JDBC).
+The @apidoc[SlickProjection] has support for storing the offset in a relational database using [Slick](http://scala-slick.org) (JDBC).
 This is only an option for Scala and for Java the
 @ref:[offset can be stored in relational DB with JDBC](jdbc.md).